-Simply put, event promotion consists of all of the different marketing strategies used to get the word out about your event and thus to drive event registration.
+Event promotion consists of leveraging different marketing strategies and channels to get the word out about your event and drive event registration.
 This can range from email to social media to flyer handouts.
 Any marketing tactic that is used specifically to bring awareness to your event is known as event promotion.

 Table of Contents